Vegan-friendly food options in Miyajima and Hatsukaichi

 Like Hiroshima, the breakdown of overseas visitors to Miyajima bucks the national trend of most visitors coming from Asia, with Western nations topping the visitor rankings, and although many of these visitors enjoy local delicacies like oysters and conger eel, the island and surrounding area have provided slim pickings for the growing number of visitors following vegetarian and vegan diets (not to mention Halal and gluten-free diets).

-Thanks, in part, to a publicly-funded program to encourage and support local eateries in Miyajima and Hatsukaichi to offer more vegan options, in 2025, vegan and vegetarian travelers will have a wider choice of culinary options to enjoy than ever before.
+Thanks, in part, to a publicly funded program encouraging and supporting local eateries in Miyajima and Hatsukaichi to offer more vegan options, in 2025, vegan and vegetarian travelers will have a wider choice of culinary options than ever before.

 Miyajima Island